SAP/jenkins-library/documentation/docs/steps/cloudFoundryDeleteService.md

 ## Prerequisites

-This step is for deleting an exisiting service on Cloud Foundry
+This step is for deleting an exisiting service on Cloud Foundry.
+You need to provide the Cloud Foundry API Endpoint, the Organisation as well as the space and the respective Service instance name you want to delete.
+Furhtermore you will need to provide the Cloud Foudnry Login credentials, which must be stored in the Jenkins configuration.

 ## ${docGenParameters}